Associate Professor - Chair

 Mary Coffey studied Art History and Cultural Studies at the University of Illinois, Urbana-Champaign.
 Before joining the faculty at Dartmouth she taught at Pomona College (1999-2001) and was a Faculty Fellow and Internship Coordinator at New York University's Graduate Program in Museum Studies (2001-2004).

-Mary Coffey has completed a book on manuscript entitled How a Revolutionary Art Became Official Culture: Murals, Museums, and the Mexican State (Duke University Press 2012).
+Mary Coffey's book How a Revolutionary Art Became Official Culture: Murals, Museums, and the Mexican State was published by Duke University Press in 2012.
 This book offers the first study of the reciprocal relationship between Mexican muralism and Mexican museum practice.
 Through case studies of the nation’s three most significant public museums, all of which include major works of mural art—the Palace of Fine Arts, the National History Museum, and the National Anthropology Museum—it traces the transformation of Mexican muralism from a public art with radical social intentions into a form of state propaganda.
 The book reveals that artists often willingly and at other times inadvertently participated in the official construction of national art, history, and ethnic origins proclaimed within these museums.
 Simultaneously, it shows how the museum brought mural art to the popular audiences its artists hoped to reach, albeit in ways they did not anticipate.
+How a Revolutionary Art Became Official Culture received the Charles Rufus Morey Prize from the College Art Association for a distinguished book published in Art History in 2012.

-She is currently conducting new research for a second book on the exhibition of folk art within Mexico and the United States that explores the role folk art has played in cultivating popular citizenship, national and transnational identity, and developing the tourist economy.
-This book explores the impact of privatization on how folk artists produce and market their work and on how their art is exhibited and consumed.
+She is currently conducting new research for two books.
+The first is a monograph on Jose Clemente Orozco's Epic of American Civilization.
+The second analyzes the exhibition of folk art, exploring the impact of privatization on how folk artists produce and market their work and on how their art is exhibited and consumed.

 At Dartmouth Mary Coffey gives public lectures and tours of the José Clemente Orozco murals in Baker-Berry Library, as well as current exhibitions at the Hood Museum of Art.